Sushil346/Student_Approval_Project/README.md

-"""# Admission Prediction with Logistic Regression
+# Admission Prediction with Logistic Regression

 This project implements **logistic regression from scratch** to predict student admission based on given features.
+The dataset is sourced from **Kaggle**.

 ## Steps
 1. **Data Loading & Preprocessing**